-- 9.1 After reviewing relevant information and considering representations made within the timeframe for consultation, the Commission will make a Decision in accordance with section 11 or 26 of the Ordinance.
-The Decision may be that the agreement or conduct: - (a) is not excluded or exempt from the Conduct Rules; - (b) is excluded or exempt from one or more of the Conduct Rules; or

-- (c) is excluded or exempt from one or more of the Conduct Rules, subject to conditions or limitations. - 9.2 Sections II(3) and 26(3) of the Ordinance require the Commission to inform the applicant in writing of the Decision, the date of the Decision and the reasons for it. - 9.3 A non-confidential version of the Decision and the Commission's reasons for it will be published on the Commission's website.
-The Commission will also make an entry in the Commission's register of Decisions and Block Exemption Orders in respect of the Decision.
+- 9.1 After reviewing relevant information and considering representations made within the timeframe for consultation, the Commission will make a Decision in accordance with sections 11 or 26 of the Ordinance.
+The Decision may be that the agreement or conduct: - (a) is not excluded or exempt from application of the Conduct Rules; - (b) is excluded or exempt from application of one or more of the Conduct Rules; or - (c) is excluded or exempt from application of one or more of the Conduct Rules, subject to conditions or limitations. - 9.2 Sections 11(3) and 26(3) of the Ordinance require the Commission to inform the applicant in writing of the Decision, the date of the Decision and the reasons for it. - 9.3 A non-confidential version of the Decision will be published on the Commission's website and register in accordance with section 34 of the Ordinance.